aolney/host-academic-conference/the-manual.md

 Your budget will be an evolving document, but you can create a reasonable sketch up front.
 The trick is to divide your costs into **per customer** and **per block** costs.
 Per block costs can also be thought of as "fixed" costs, but in reality the costs are only "fixed" up to some limit.
 For example, your location may charge a "fixed" cost for a certain number of meeting rooms, but you can only put 400 people in those rooms.

-I've put the AIED2013 budget here TODO with formulas, etc. It is inline below for the sake of discussion.
+I've put the AIED2013 budget [here](example-files\AIED 2013 -- Working budget.xlsx) with formulas, etc. It is inline below for the sake of discussion.

 <table cellspacing="0" border="0">
 	<colgroup width="127"></colgroup>